GlobedGD/globed2/server/protocol.md

 * 21003 - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
 * 21004 - RoomPlayerListPacket - list of people in the room
 * 21005 - LevelListPacket - list of all levels in the room
-* 21006 - LevelPlayerCountPacket - amount of players on a certain level
+* 21006 - LevelPlayerCountPacket - amount of players on certain requested levels

 Game related